Jaclyn Jose: Beginnings in film

-1995–2000: Early work
+1995–2000: Television appearances

 Jose made her debut television appearance on ABS-CBN.
 She played Esther Lagrimas in the hit series Familia Zaragoza from 1995 to 1996.
-From 1997 to 1999, Jose played the role of Magda in the original 1997 series Mula Sa Puso, before making her first appearance on Maalaala Mo Kaya.
+From 1997 to 1999, Jose played the role of Magda in the original 1997 series Mula sa Puso, before making her first appearance on Maalaala Mo Kaya.
 From 1999 to 2000, Jose played Elena Deogracias in the television series Labs Ko Si Babe.

 2002–2004: Network switch

-After two years of no activity in the TV business, Jose transferred to ABS-CBN's rival network, GMA Network.
-Her first role was playing Marianna Peron on the popular TV series Sana Ay Ikaw Na Nga.
-In early 2004, Jose played a recurring role as Carol in Te Amo, Maging Sino Ka Man with her co-star from Mula Sa Puso, Princess Punzalan.
-Later in 2004, she returned to ABS-CBN to act in an episode of Maalaala Mo Kaya.
+After a two-year absence from television, Jose transferred to ABS-CBN's rival network, GMA and played Marianna Peron on the popular TV series Sana Ay Ikaw Na Nga.
+In early 2004, Jose had a recurring role as Carol in Te Amo, Maging Sino Ka Man with her co-star from Mula Sa Puso, Princess Punzalan.
+Later in 2004, she returned to ABS-CBN in an episode of Maalaala Mo Kaya.

 2004–2009: Return to ABS-CBN

-In 2004, Jose returned to her home network, ABS-CBN.
+In 2004, Jose returned to her ABS-CBN.
 Jose's first role as a major character was during the last quarter of 2004–2005, when she played Isabella in the television series Hiram.

-Jose played a supporting role in SCQ Reload: Ok Ako! as Helen Roxas.
+She also played a supporting role in SCQ Reload: Ok Ako! as Helen Roxas.

 In 2005, she played another supporting role, Elena Cruz, in the popular TV series Ikaw ang Lahat sa Akin.
 She played Celeste Cristi in the TV series Komiks Presents: Agua Bendita in 2006, co-starring alongside Shaina Magdayao, Rayver Cruz, and Ramon Bagatsing.

-Jose's next main role was playing Darlyn Fernandez in the 2007 show Sineserye Presents: May Minamahal.

-Later in 2007, she made her debut appearance in the fantasy anthology TV series Love Spell.
-In 2007/2008 Jose played the main role of Virgie Burgos in the show Prinsesa ng Banyera.
+Jose's next role was as Darlyn Fernandez in the 2007 show Sineserye Presents: May Minamahal.
+Later that year, she appeared in the fantasy anthology TV series Love Spell.
+In 2007–2008 Jose played the main role of Virgie Burgos in the show Prinsesa ng Banyera.

-In 2008–2009, Jose played her first antagonist role in the TV series Dyosa, playing the character Mariang Magayon.
+In 2008–2009, Jose was the villain Mariang Magayon in the TV series Dyosa.

 2009–2010: GMA Network and TV5

-Later in 2009, Jose returned to GMA Network to play a main character in the Filipino series Zorro, the role of Doña Chiquita Pelaez.
-This was her last appearance on GMA Network until 2013.
+Later in 2009, Jose returned to GMA Network to star in the Filipino series Zorro as Doña Chiquita Pelaez.
+This was her last appearance on GMA until 2013.

 Jose then returned to ABS-CBN to guest star in an episode of Your Song in 2009.
-In the latter part of 2009–2010, Jose was cast as Minda Fernandez, an antagonist in the show Nagsimula sa Puso.
+In the latter part of 2009–2010, Jose was cast as Minda Fernandez, one of the main villains in the show Nagsimula sa Puso.

-In 2010, Jose was cast in her third antagonist role, playing Astrud Quijano Crisanto in the series Kung Tayo'y Magkakalayo, or "The Villain and Killer Influence."

-Later in 2010, she made her first appearance on TV5 when she guest starred on the show Star Confessions: Congratulations: The April Gustilo Confession.
-This episode marked her debut appearance on the network.
+In 2010, Jose was cast as the villain Astrud Quijano Crisanto in the series Kung Tayo'y Magkakalayo, or The Villain and Killer Influence.
+Later that year, she made her first appearance on TV5 when she guest starred on the show Star Confessions: Congratulations: The April Gustilo Confession.